Understanding The Teenage Phase In Dogs

 Avoiding Overfeeding

-With their increased appetite and energy levels, it can be tempting to indulge your teenage dog with extra treats and larger portions of food.
+With their increased appetite and energy levels, it can be tempting to indulge your teenage dog with extra and larger portions of food.
 However, overfeeding can lead to obesity and other health issues down the line.
 Monitor your dog's body condition and consult with your veterinarian to determine the appropriate portion sizes and feeding frequency for your furry friend.
 Remember, a healthy and lean teenage dog is more likely to grow into a healthy adult.

 Transitioning to Adult Food